Semigroup of annuli in Liouville CFT

 \section{Introduction}

-\subsection{Liouville Conformal field theory and its conformal blocks}
+\subsection{Liouville conformal field theory and its conformal blocks}

-The Liouville conformal field theory (CFT in short) is a $2$ dimensional CFT whose path integral representation in physics is given by
+The Liouville conformal field theory (CFT in short) is a $2$-dimensional CFT whose path integral representation in physics is given by

-where $(\Sigma,g)$ is a Riemannian surface with scalar curvature denoted $K_g$ (and volume form ${\rm v}_g$) and the action is
+where $(\Sigma,g)$ is a Riemannian surface with scalar curvature denoted $K_g$ (and volume form ${\rm dv}_g$) and the action is

 for some parameters $\gamma\in (0,2)$, $Q:=\gamma/2+2/\gamma$ and $\mu>0$.
-Here $F$ denotes functionals on the set of maps on $\Sigma$ and $D\phi$ stands for the ``uniform measure'' (which does not make sense in math).
+Here $F$ denotes a functional on the set of maps on $\Sigma$ and $D\phi$ stands for the ``uniform measure'' (which is not mathematically defined).
 This theory was introduced by Polyakov \cite{Polyakov81} and has been studied extensively in physics, see for example \cite{DornOtto94,Zamolodchikov96,Teschner_revisited}.
 The natural observables $F(\phi)$ for this theory are products